notapsuedonym/KNOTH/README.md

 # KNOTH

-KNOTH is a language i don't like the full-name form of anymore
+KNOTH is a language i don't like the full-form name of anymore

 it's weird